U.S. Relations With the Philippines

 Philippines's Membership in International Organizations

 The Philippines and the United States belong to a many of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC) forum, International Monetary Fund, World Bank, and World Trade Organization.
 The Philippines is also an observer to the Organization of American States.
-The Philippines serves as chair and host of ASEAN for 2017.
+The Philippines served as chair and host of ASEAN for 2017.

 The U.S. Ambassador to the Philippines is Sung Y. Kim; other principal embassy officials are listed in the Department's Key Officers List.

 The Philippines maintains an embassy in the United States at 1600 Massachusetts Avenue NW, Washington, DC 20036 (tel.
 202-467-9300).

 More information about Philippines is available from the Department of State and other sources, some of which are listed here: